 Typically, Samsung provides a warranty of 12 months on all its CTV, LED, LCD, and PDP TVs.
 If you aren’t sure about the time you purchased your TV, you should visit the Samsung support page for your country or region to get the phone number of the support team.
-Just provide them the serial number of your Samsung TV and they will tell you if your TV is under warranty or not.
+Just provide them with the serial number of your Samsung TV and they will tell you if your TV is under warranty or not.

 Read Next: How to Fix Samsung TV Error Codes

 What year was a Samsung 55inch TV model number